waterway/waterway/README.md

 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Machine Learning
 - 📫 How to reach me: http://waterway.github.io/
-- ⛳ Spending my free time playing CTFs
+- ⛳ Spending my free time on Bug Bounties and CTFs